 Flying Officer provided Gosden with his first ever Champions Day winner as the improving stayer landed the QIPCO British Champions Long Distance Cup under Frankie Dettori.
 Connections almost notched a second win on the card when Journey was narrowly out-pointed by Simple Verse in the Fillies & Mares race.
 Jack Hobbs looked set to end a fairytale day for Gosden when sent off as a warm-favourite in the QIPCO Champion Stakes but he paid for his early exertions and was worn down late on by Fascinating Rock and the fast-finishing Found.

-In 2016 he had to wait until the final day of the Series before striking with Journey in the Fillies & Mares Stakes but it has been a different story in 2017.
+In 2016 he had to wait until the final day of the Series before striking with Journey in the Fillies & Mares Stakes but it was a different story in 2017.

 BCS Career statistics